- Accelerated Master's Degree Program

 - An extensive collection of tips for applying to research-focused PhD programs in psychology from a clinical psychology PhD student

-- PPT of a survey of psychology graduate admissions committee chairs who revealed 5 categories of mistakes applicants make that diminish their probability of acceptance
+- A survey of psychology graduate admissions committee chairs who revealed five categories of mistakes applicants make that diminish their probability of acceptance

 Reaching out to potential PhD advisors - PsychologyToday.com

 - A blog post covering why emailing a potential advisor is important and how best to do it

 - A blog exploring some of the best tips for requesting a graduate school recommendation letter

 - A volunteer-driven initiative to help PhD applicants get closer to writing a strong application statement by providing fast, constructive feedback and editing support